 While we allow anyone to post at any time, Armchair Arcade is free to join, which allows you to maintain a personal history here, among other benefits.
 In order to cut down on spam registrations, we now ask that you send a request with your preferred user name using the Contact Us form.

 Armchair Arcade is an online community dedicated to intelligent coverage and discussion of classic and modern videogame, computer, and technology topics.
 The Website features commentary on current events, articles, features, games, and a plethora of other content.
 In short, when it comes to the past, present and future of videogames and computers, the team at Armchair Arcade will constantly be thinking of new ways to provide content around such exciting technical subjects.
 Our mission is to chronicle the complete history of videogames and computers.

-Armchair Arcade was conceived in late 2003 by a trio of technology enthusiasts, including current owners Bill Loguidice and Matt Barton.
+Armchair Arcade was conceived in late 2003 by a trio of technology enthusiasts, including current owner Bill Loguidice.
 Armchair Arcade has been going strong since its inception, with an ongoing commitment to quality and improvement.
 You can read more in our About Us - What is Armchair Arcade? section.

 Do you have talent in writing, art or technology and want to contribute?
 If so, drop us a line and let us know your idea.
 You'll always get a response.